The Decision Control Plane

 Runs

 Context assembly, validator chain, Arbiter decision.
-The governance path.
+The decision control path.

 Trust Ledger